 For example, if you’re marketing to professionals as a B2B company, LinkedIn and Twitter are the best channels to use.
 LinkedIn’s InMail and Sponsored Content features are great tools to use.

-Be sure to note the differences between each social media channel and identify what tone you will use to answer questions, respond to criticism, or share customers’ posts.
+Be sure to note the differences between each social media platforms, emerging social media trends and identify what tone you will use to answer questions, respond to criticism, or share customers’ posts.

 4. Establish What Kind of Message You Want to Deliver